santoshikalaskar/RASA_Framework/git_repo_bot/data/nlu.md

 - what is fee for 30 days bootcamp?
 - what is fee for 21 days bootcamp?
 - what is fee?
+- Is it paid?
+- Is there any fee for this 30 days training?
 - how much i need to pay
 - is it free or i have to pay
 - how much i have to pay